notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-- All downloaded files and metadata files should be checked for integrity, even if they are downloaded from a known repository.
+- The first node in the digest tree should be checked for integrity, even if it is downloaded from a known registry.
+Using this first node, the runtime should check all manifest and blob digests.
-- Clients should only download a fixed amount of data for each file to prevent [endless data attacks](https://theupdateframework.io/security/).
+- Clients should only download a fixed amount of data for each artifact, including metadata and signatures, to prevent [endless data attacks](https://theupdateframework.io/security/).
-- Any proprietary or sensitive information in packages or metadata should not be sent in cleartext.
+- Notary must not store proprietary or sensitive information, such as private keys, in cleartext.
+- A client must be able to detect when a MitM attacker is replaying old metadata, signatures, or artifacts.

 ## Open Discussions